 Where welfare concerns are raised, consideration should also be given to whether they have caring responsibity for a child or vulnerable adult.
-Where this leads to concerns indicating a possible risk to the safety of the child or vulnerable adult, as per Safeguarding Policy 1 - Safeguarding Under 18s and Vulnerable Adults, these should be reported by calling the UWE Bristol Serious Concerns line on +44 (0)7788 725507 during office hours (8.30 - 5 Mon-Thurs and 8.30-4.30 Fridays), or +44 (0)7814 791212 out of hours, or online via Report and Support.
+Where this leads to concerns indicating a possible risk to the safety of the child or vulnerable adult, as per Safeguarding Policy 1 - Safeguarding Under 18s and Vulnerable Adults, these should be reported by calling the UWE Bristol Serious Concerns line on 01173284000 this line is operated 24/7 by the students of concern triage team, or online via Report and Support.